shleen/psd-lambda-functions/README.md

 If you are using a Windows Machine, you need to use the Windows Subsystem for Linux (WSL).
 ## Data Sources
 ### MPS
 This is the IMDA Manpower Survey.
-It is administered by IMDA annually, and collates data points like employment and vacancy numbers, and a variety of other numbers.
+It is administered by IMDA annually and collates data points like employment and vacancy numbers, and a variety of other numbers.

 Ideally, we want the 'Employment' and 'Vacancy' columns from the 'EmpVacDmd' sheet in the MPS Excel workbook to be fed into Tableau.
 To do that, we need to